Series: Meeting with God

 What if you don’t have a good memory?

-But what if you’ve never memorized scripture?
+What if you’ve never memorized scripture before?

-3. Repetition – Ten times read, ten times said.
+Repeat the text – Ten times read, ten times said.

 Let’s add two more:

+III.
 Meditation

 The Puritan Thomas Watson defined meditation as “a holy exercise of the mind whereby we bring the truths of God to remembrance, and do seriously ponder upon them and apply them to ourselves.”